Anika2000/CS50-WebDev-Capstone-Game-Website/README.md

            -   :open_file_folder: **index.js** : contains javascript code for the django project
            -   :open_file_folder: **inherit.css** : CSS style file for the django project
            -   :open_file_folder: **register.css** : CSS style file for the django project
+           -   There are also image files present here that is loaded in my html files when required.

       -  :open_file_folder: **templates/game** : Contains HTML  files
            - :open_file_folder: **inherit.html** : This is the layout html file that other html files inherit from